Alfiya21/Customer-Churn-Prediction-with-Retention-Strategy-Simulation/README.md

 - Natively compatible with SHAP TreeExplainer (fast, exact SHAP values)

 **Class Imbalance Strategy:** `class_weight='balanced'` — penalises misclassifying the minority (churn) class, maximising recall without needing synthetic oversampling.

+> With **78% recall on the churn class**, the model correctly identifies the vast majority of customers who will leave — the metric that matters most in a retention context, since false negatives (missed churners) are far costlier than false positives.

 ---